smirnoffs/quepid-es-proxy/README.md

 ## Run with Docker
-The image of the proxy is publicly available on [https://quay.io/amboss-mededu/quepid_es_proxy](https://quay.io/amboss-mededu/quepid_es_proxy).
+~~The image of the proxy is publicly available on [https://quay.io/amboss-mededu/quepid_es_proxy](https://quay.io/amboss-mededu/quepid_es_proxy).~~
+Currently the image is not publicly available.
+Please build it locally.

 To run the proxy docker execute
 ```bash
 docker run \